lkodinsson/MARS/Basic/PHB.md

 | r28 | 2d10+1d8 |
 | r30 | 3d10 |

-This has the added benefit of clearly indicating the maximum value you can roll (it is the same as the roll value), and makes calculating the average value quite fast as it is simply half of the roll value.
+This has the added benefit of clearly indicating the maximum value you can roll (it is the same as the roll value), and makes calculating the average value quite fast as it is simply half of the roll value (then any additional bonuses or penalties).

 ### Stats